 Your health is your decision

-Even though things have reopened, it’s important for you to still consider your own risk factors before you spend time in public or around others.
+Even though things have reopened, and masks are no longer reuqired, it’s important for you to still consider your own risk factors before you spend time in public or around others.
 If you, or people you have regular contact with, have high risk factors, you may want to continue to stay at home as much as possible.

 If you do go out, PLEASE maintain proper distancing and wear a mask when necessary in public places.
-Remember, your actions affect others, and won’t know if you are infected until it’s too late.
-Wearing a mask can help prevent you spreading it to others.
+Wearing a mask can help prevent you spreading it to others, if you choose to do so.
 If you or someone in your household is not feeling well, please stay home.

 Everyone is capable of making the decisions that are right for themselves and their own families during this transition.
 We are all in this together, let’s work together and do what’s needed to get our state opened completely and safely and our Nevadans back to work.
 Stay safe everyone!

 Please check out some of our other free and cheap posts below: